-- 5. Contest chairs, chief judges, voting judges, tiebreaking judges, timers, counters, sergeants at arms, and test speakers may not compete in the contest at which they are serving in any of these roles. - 6.
+- 5. Contest chairs, chief judges, voting judges, tiebreaking judges, timers, counters, sergeants at arms, and test speakers may not compete in the contest at which they are serving. - 6.
 The winner of the World Championship of Public Speaking® held in August during the International Convention is not eligible to compete in the International Speech Contest again at any level. - 7.
 The winner of the Video Speech Contest announced at the International Convention is not eligible to compete in the Video Speech Contest again.
-Winners of the Video Speech Contest may compete in the International Speech Contest in subsequent years if all other eligibility requirements are met - 8 Toastmasters who are members in more than one (1) club and who meet all other eligibility requirements are permitted to compete in each the club contest(s) in each club in which they hold paid membership is held. - a) No contestant can compete in more than one (1) aArea speech contest of a given type, even if the two (2) aAreas are in different dDivisions or dDistricts. - Each contestant must be physically present to compete beyond the club level.
+Winners of the Video Speech Contest may compete in the International Speech Contest in subsequent years if all other eligibility requirements are met. - 8 Toastmasters who are members in more than one club and who meet all other eligibility requirements are permitted to compete in each club contest in which paid membership is held. - a) No contestant can compete in more than one area speech contest of a given type, even if the two areas are in different divisions or districts. - 9.
+Each contestant must be physically present to compete beyond the club level.
 Participation by audio, video, or other remote technology is not permitted beyond the club level.
 (Exceptions: participants in the International Speech Contest Region Quarterfinals and Video Speech Contest.) - B. To be a chief judge, voting judge, or tiebreaking judge at a Toastmasters speech contest, you must meet all eligibility requirements identified below. - 1.
 At a club contest, be a paid member. - 2.
-At an Area, Division, or District contest: - a) Be a paid member for a minimum of six (6) months. - b) Have completed a minimum of six (6) speech projects in Competent Communication or earned certificates of completion in Levels 1 and 2 of any path in the Toastmasters Pathways learning experience. - Only members who joined Toastmasters prior to the rollout of Pathways in their region can apply speeches from the Competent Communication manual manual to eligibility for judging. - c) Be physically present at the contest for which you are serving. - 3.
-At the International Speech Contest Region Quarterfinals, and the World Championship of Public Speaking: - a) Be a paid member for a minimum of six (6) months. - b) Be at least an Advanced Toastmaster Bronze or Advanced Communicator Bronze, or have completed at least one (1) path in the Toastmasters Pathways learning experience. - c) Have previously judged a Toastmasters speech contest at the Area, dDivision, dDistrict, or semifinal level. - C. All other contest officials and the Evaluation ${\color{red} {\rm eC}}$ ontest test speaker must be paid members.
+At an area, division, or district contest: - a) Be a paid member for a minimum of six months. - b) Have completed a minimum of six speech projects in Competent Communication or earned certificates of completion in Levels 1 and 2 of any path in the Toastmasters Pathways learning experience. - 1.
+Only members who joined Toastmasters prior to the rollout of Pathways in their region can apply speeches from the Competent Communication manual to eligibility for judging. - c) Be physically present at the contest for which you are serving. - 3.
+At the International Speech Contest Region Quarterfinals, Semifinals and the World Championship of Public Speaking: - a) Be a paid member for a minimum of six months. - b) Be at least an Advanced Toastmaster Bronze or Advanced Communicator Bronze, or have completed at least one path in the Toastmasters Pathways learning experience. - c) Have previously judged a Toastmasters speech contest at the area, division, district, or semifinal level. - C. All other contest officials and the Evaluation contest test speaker must be paid members.